-With the support of Casey Family Programs, Generations United built and manages the GrAND Voices network, a select group of kinship caregivers from around the country who have a range of expertise and personal experience as grandparents and other relatives who have raised children when their parents have been unable to raise them.
+With the support of Casey Family Programs, Generations United built and manages GRAND Voices, a group of kinship caregivers from around the country who have a range of expertise and personal experience as grandparents and other relatives who have raised children when their parents have been unable to raise them.

 What's the purpose of GRAND Voices?

-GrAND is designed to ensure there are strong caregiver voices in shaping programs, policies and strategies that result in better outcomes for children and families.
-GrAND Voices promote improvements to the child welfare system and other supportive services both inside and outside of the child welfare system.
+GRAND Voices is designed to ensure there are strong caregiver voices in shaping programs, policies and strategies that result in better outcomes for children and families.
+GRAND Voices promote improvements to the child welfare system and other supportive services both inside and outside of the child welfare system.

 - Advocate on behalf of kinship caregivers at the federal, state and local levels